john-cd/john-cd.github.io/_cheatsheets/search/elasticsearch.md

 ```
 PUT /website/blog/1?version=1  { "title": "My first blog entry", "text": "Starting to get the hang of this..."}

-# We want this update to succeed only if the current _version of this document in our index is version 1
+We want this update to succeed only if the current _version of this document in our index is version 1

-# External version
+External version:

 PUT /website/blog/2?version=5&version_type=external { "title": "My first external blog entry", "text": "Starting to get the hang of this..."}
 ```